tchagnon/raylang-rust/README.md

 ![rendered image 0](doc/scene0.png)

-As of 0.2.0, scenes can also be written in Python by constructing a data structure similar to the toml input and passing it to a `render` function.
+As of 0.2.0, scenes can also be written in Python by constructing a data structure similar to the json input and passing it to a `render` function.
 This uses the scene data structure, ray tracer C library, and Python utility functions as a small embedded domain-specific language (EDSL) and has the advantage of being able to generate parts of the scene programmatically.